diku-dk/futhark-book/benchmarking.rst

 Futhark uses various caches and buffers to minimise the number of expensive OpenCL operations.
 However, these caches will all be cold the first time the program runs.
-Hence we wish to perform more than one run per program instance, so we can take advantage of the warm caches.
-This is also a more plausible proxy for real-world usage of Futhark, as Futhark is typically compiled to a library, where the same functions are called repeatedly by some client code.
+Hence we wish to perform more than one run per program instance, so that we can take advantage of the warm caches.
+This method is also a more plausible proxy for real-world usage of Futhark, as Futhark is typically compiled to a library, where the same functions are called repeatedly by some client code.